codingMustache/codingMustache/README.md

 ## Joke of the Day

-Camping is intense.
+What do you do when your bunny gets wet?
+You get your hare dryer.

 ## Daily Trivia

-What does the term MIME stand for, in regards to computing?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. Multipurpose Internet Mail Extensions
+ 1. Coffee Lake
- 2. Multipurpose Interleave Mail Exchange
+ 2. Broadwell
- 3. Mail Internet Mail Exchange
+ 3. Skylake
- 4. Mail Interleave Method Exchange
+ 4. Sandy Bridge

 <details>
   <summary>Answer</summary>
-  Multipurpose Internet Mail Extensions
+  Coffee Lake
 </details>